 Do Birds Coexist in the Taiga?

 However, they have a different approach when it comes to finding food.
-They make holes in trees, with some acting as wider wells to return to and maintain.
+They make holes in trees, some acting as wider wells to return to and maintain.
 These holes allow nutrient-rich sap to leach out of the tree, and the bird “sucks” it up.
-There will probably be some insects in there, too, for added flavor and protein.
+There will probably be some insects there, too, for added flavor and protein.